katrintirok/python-environmental-lesson/_episodes/01-intro-to-python.md

 12 / 7
 ```

 However, to do useful and interesting things, we need to assign values to _variables_ (or link _objects_ to names/variables).
+A _variable_ is just a name for a value.
+Python's _variables_ must begin with a letter and are case sensitive.
 To create a variable, we need to give it a name followed by an `=` and the value we want to give it:

 ```
 weight_kg = 55